myang2020/finger_classification/README.md

 ## Results

-The model achieves a 100% accuracy rate on the test dataset, indicating that it can perfectly classify the number of fingers shown in the images.
+The model achieves a 99.8% accuracy rate on the test dataset with just 1 epoch.

 ## Usage